 In the sections that follow, I’ve laid out comprehensive tables showing the screw dimensions, their paired hole diameters, and the ideal drill sizes to assist you in your tasks and projects.

 What is the Drill Size for a 5/16-18 Tap?

-Using the right tap drill size is very crucial in this stage.
-Look at the table below to ensure that you can make the right size of the hole using the correct drill bit size.
+It’s essential to choose the correct tap drill size at this stage.
+Refer to the table below to match the hole you need with the right drill bit size.

 |Screw Size: Threads Per Inch (TPI)||Recommended Hole Diameter||Drill Bit Size|